Pulkit-exe/Pulkit-exe/README.md

 - 👋 Hi, I’m @Pulkit-exe
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any python related projects
 - 📫 How to reach me via mail,
 pulkit9463@gmail.com